cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/install_and_configure/cluster_manager.md

 +++
 title = "Automated Install"
-description = "The following article will guide you through the different steps of easily installing a Cloudify cluster on either 3 or 9 VMs." weight = 10 alwaysopen = false
+description = "The following article will guide you through the different steps of easily installing a cluster on either 3 or 9 VMs." weight = 10 alwaysopen = false
 +++